SECURITIES AND EXCHANGE COMMISSION

 |104||Cover Page Interactive Data File (embedded within the Inline XBRL document)|

 Pursuant to the requirements of the Securities Exchange Act of 1934, as amended, the registrant has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.

 |Chief Legal Officer and Corporate Secretary|

-This Employment Agreement (Agreement) is made between Invivyd, Inc., a Delaware corporation (the Company), and Jeremy Gowler (Executive), this 17th day of September 2022.
+This Employment Agreement (Agreement) is made between Invivyd, Inc., a Delaware corporation (the Company), and William Duke (Executive), this 19th day of July, 2023.

 WHEREAS, the Company desires for Executive to provide services to the Company, and wishes to provide Executive with certain compensation and benefits in return for such employment services, and Executive wishes to be employed by the Company and to provide personal services to the Company in return for certain compensation and benefits; and

-WHEREAS, the Company and Executive desire for this Agreement to be effective as of December 15, 2022; the actual effective date of this Agreement shall be Executives first day of employment (the Effective Date); provided however, if Executive is unable to start employment with and provide services to the Company on the terms and conditions set forth herein on or before March 31, 2023, this Agreement shall be deemed null and void.
+WHEREAS, the Company and Executive desire for this Agreement to be effective as of September 1, 2023; the actual effective date of this Agreement shall be Executives first day of employment (the Effective Date).

 NOW, THEREFORE, in consideration of the mutual covenants and agreements herein contained and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the parties agree as follows: